 However, Lauren says, nothing else quite compares to “the fire of ambition that spina bifida has sparked in me.”
 That ambition is to become a doctor so she can help others.

 Lauren clearly has the drive and the empathy needed to become a successful doctor.
-We’re excited to contribute to her goals during her freshman year at the University of Cincinnati.
+We’re excited to contribute to her goals at the University of Cincinnati.

 About 180 Medical’s Scholarship Program